obsidzx/Help/README.md

-Exam Management System Help Documentation
+ExamFinity Help Documentation
 ========================================

-Welcome to the Exam Management System Help Documentation.
+Welcome to the ExamFinity Help Documentation.
 This guide provides information on how to use the system effectively for both administrators and students.
 Please refer to the appropriate section below based on your role.

-Administrator Functions:
+1. Administrator Functions

 1.1.
 Adding New Questions: